-If you file your return under an extension, you must pay 90 percent of the tax shown on your return by the return's original due date.
+If you file your return under an extension, you must pay 90% of the tax shown on your return by the return's original due date.
 If you do not pay this amount, we will charge you a penalty.
-This penalty is 1⁄2 of one percent (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
+This penalty is $\frac{1}{2}$ of 1% (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
 We charge this penalty from the original due date of the return until the date you pay the tax.
-This penalty cannot exceed 25 percent of the unpaid tax.
+This penalty cannot exceed 25% of the unpaid tax.
 If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes section 42-1125.D.

-NOTE: If you are subject to two or more of the above penalties, the total cannot exceed 25 percent.
+NOTE: If you are subject to two or more of the above penalties, the total cannot exceed 25%.